Preferences - Contacts

 Contact subtypes

-If you want to categorize your contacts even further, you can define Contact sub types in Preferences.
-The definition of contact types has two levels: you can defined contact subtypes under the pre-set contact types on the higher level.
-A contact sub type consists of a code and a name: the code is used to identify the contact sub type in the system, and the name is used to view and choose the contact sub type in the user interface.
+If you want to categorize your contacts even further, you can define contact subtypes in Preference.
+The definition of contact types has two levels: You can define contact subtypes under the pre-set contact types on the higher level.
+A contact subtype consists of a code and a name: the code is used to identify the contact subtype in the system, and the name is used to view and choose the contact subtype in the user interface.

 Restricting access to contact types and contact subtypes